MK-Ware/Forensic-Tools/How to extract android databases.md

--If the target device has USB debugging enabled:
+# If the target device has USB debugging enabled:
 ____________________________________________________________________________
 If the target device has USB debugging enabled, it doesn't matter whether or not it is locked with a PIN, pattern, or password.